Vehicle registration plates of Switzerland

 Vehicle license plates of Switzerland, are composed of a two-letter code for the canton and a number with up to 6 digits.
 The rear plates also display two shields with the flags of Switzerland and the respective canton.

-Since 1972, the sizes of the plates have been 300 x 80 mm (front) and 300 x 160 mm (rear).
-In 1987, the optional long format rear plates of 500 x 110 mm, which had been abolished in 1972, were reintroduced.
+In 1987, the optional long format for rear plates, which had been abolished in 1972, was reintroduced.

 The vehicle license number plates are assigned to the car owner and not to the vehicle.
 If the owner changes the vehicle, the same vehicle license number plates are attached to the new vehicle.
 The previous vehicle receives the vehicle license number plates of the new owner.

 It is also possible to own two (or more) vehicles that share the vehicle license number plates: the plates are physically unmounted from one vehicle and mounted on another, provided the vehicles in question are owned by the same owner of the vehicle license number plate.
-These plates are known locally as "Wechselschilder".

 In some cantons, when vehicle license number plates are returned and retired, they are made available again after a certain time.